 - After your feral knows it can come and go from the tote, drape a water-resistant cloth over the entrance.

 - Simply place the cloth on top of the tote and secure it by setting a cinder block or other weighted object on top of the tote.
 This fabric flap door helps keep the elements out of the tote/shelter.

 - Simply lift the lids to change out the straw—this should be done several times during the winter.

 - Don’t overload the shelter with straw.
 The felines may not enter if it's too full.

 - Never use fabric (blankets, fleece, etc.) for lining.
 Fabric holds moisture and is counterproductive.

 - Shower curtains are good items to use as the flap doors.
-Make sure your flap door doesn't cover the entire entrance by hiding it---cats need to know where to enter the shelter.
+Make sure your flap door doesn't cover the entire entrance by hiding it—cats need to know where to enter the shelter.

 Pet Snuggle Disk

-Simply heat and serve.
+Keep them warm with a pet snuggle disk—simply heat and serve.
 Doesn't get any easier than that!
 Most tractor supply or pet supply stores carry them.
 If you want to let your fingers do the shopping, they are also available on Amazon.
 For less than $30.00 you can add years to the life of a free-roaming feline.

 And while feral cats do need shelter, they also need hydration.
-This can be difficult in winter months.
+This can be difficult in the winter months.
 Try diluting the pate style of canned food with a little water before serving.
 Don’t leave canned food outside if you don’t see the cat.
 The can will freeze quickly and usually not be eaten.
-If you have access to electricity where your little porch guest is staying, then electric water bowls are the answer to quenching it’s thirst.
+If you have access to electricity where your little porch guest is staying, then electric water bowls are the answer to quenching its thirst.